 In the Spring of 2020, due to COVID-19, Cycle Canada was forced to cancel many of its earlier season tours.
 As conditions improved and businesses were permitted to operate, it ran its first tour at the end of June.
 Tours are now operating and you will find a schedule and availability here: Cycle Canada Tour Calendar.
 Below are recommendations and information on bicycle touring during the time of COVID-19, based on our 30 plus years of running cycling tours in Canada.
+These protocols are aimed at Cycle Canada tours.
+The protocols apply to Tour du Canada however some practices for tour support are different for Tour du Canada and the read should refer to the Tour du Canada website for details or contact us if you are unsure.

 Cycle Canada, the Veloforce Corporation is a Canadian business, incorporated federally.
 Its head office is in Ontario.
 Provincial and federal rules and regulations apply to the company.